Dimension 1 - Social Strategy

 1.B.2.2.3 Other segments that are relevant to the provider's social goals (please specify)

 Different types of clients are likely to experience different outcomes even when using the same product.
-Analyzing averages only obscures the fact that some groups of clients are doing better than others.
-The provider therefore gets the most useful insight from its data when it segments its analysis by demographic and socio-economic characteristics and financial behavior.
+Analyzing averages only obscures the fact that some client segments are doing better than others.
+The provider therefore gets the most useful insight from its data when it segments its analysis by demographic and socio-economic characteristics and financial behaviour.

 Scoring guidance

-- Score “yes” if the provider analyzes client outcomes by segment of clients.
+• Score “yes” if the provider analyzes client outcomes by all above-listed segments of clients.

 Sources of information